StuartsProjects/StuartsProjects.github.io/_posts/2018-03-22-adventures-with-the-esp32.md

 Micro SD card read and write.

-LoRa device, read and write
+LoRa® device, read and write

 So as well as checking the basic pin functions, I needed test programs for each of the above to confirm it would all work in practice.
 After a couple of days of testing and checking I worked out which pins you can use on the NodeMcu32s and which ones to avoid, they are listed below, with comments against each pin.